armbian/documentation/docs/User-Guide_Getting-Started.md

 ## First steps

 You can customize your Armbian Linux before or after installing it onto your device's hard-drive.
-In many cases, you probably want to apply some basic customizations like adjusting the keyboard layout, the timezone, etc. before the installation, so you can use the same SD-card again if necesasary. or you want to adjust your hardware configuration, or install software.
+In many cases, you probably want to apply some basic customizations like adjusting the keyboard layout, the timezone, etc. before the installation, so you can use the same SD-card again if necesasary.
+Or you want to adjust your hardware configuration, or install software.

 While the underlying operating system offers tools and processes to make these customizations, the **preferred method** to change most of these settings is using the interactive [_armbian-config_](User-Guide_Armbian-Config.md) tool which is shipped with all Armbian images.